MoralisWeb3/streams-beta/README.md

 }
 ```

-### Custom Parsed Data
+### Parsing Smart Contract Events

-If you are monitoring a custom custom contract you can parse the data yourself.
+If you are streaming a smart contract event you can use the code below to extract the data from the webhook into a typed data structure.
-with the following code:

 ```typescript
 // event MyEvent(address indexed from, address indexed to);